 Watch: What can TB learn from HIV?

-Kganakga says many initial PIPs were just copy and pasted versions of the national plan.
-In fact, some provincial documents contained what Kganakga calls “thumb-sucked” numbers that don’t reflect what is happening at the district level.
+She explains that many initial district plans were just copy and pasted versions of the national plan.
+In fact, some provincial documents contained what she calls “thumb-sucked” numbers that don’t reflect what is happening at the district level.

 Kganakga explains: “We assumed that because the provinces were involved in the [drafting of the] NSP, that they understood that...alignment [to the NSP] does not mean that provinces must go and duplicate the national plan.”

-But the national Aids council has since learned that many districts simply don’t have the kind of data provinces need to develop the best plans they can.
-This means provinces were forced to rely on international estimates when drafting their plans.
+The national Aids council has since learned that many districts simply don’t have the kind of data provinces need to develop the best plans they can.
+This means provinces were forced to rely on international estimates when drafting their strategies.
 It also translated into a scant baseline data against which progress can be measured.

 “How do I achieve anything if we don’t have baselines?”
 Kganakga asks.